hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 }
 ```

-An example of an unsuccessful response, in this case a 401, typically generated when authentication information is not provided in this case by omitting a bearer token.
-For example:
+An example of an unsuccessful response, in this case a 401 error.
+This error response is typically generated when authentication information is not provided, in this example by omitting a bearer token:

 POST Request payload: